 - Counseling on in-progress shareholder activism matters, such as say on pay, board diversity and other shareholder proposals or requests for special meetings.

 - Working with proxy advisory firms, as needed, to improve a corporation’s rating.

 - Creating and updating governance documents, such as guidelines, charters, governance-related policies to reflect changes within the regulatory environment and industry best practices.

 - Complying with fiduciary duties and standards under both federal and state laws.

-The mainstay of the firm’s corporate governance practice remains advising closely held or family owned corporations on transactional and governance issues.
-The unique concerns of directors and officers in such entities, including tax and control issues, and the avoidance of minority shareholders oppression, continue to grow in complexity, demanding the experience and expertise of the Butler Snow business law team.
+While we counsel national and international companies regarding corporate governance, the mainstay of Butler Snow’s corporate governance practice remains advising closely held or family owned corporations on transactional and governance issues.
+The unique concerns of directors and officers in such entities, including tax and control issues, and the avoidance of minority shareholder oppression, continue to grow in complexity, demanding the experience and expertise that Butler Snow is able to offer.